0xSearches/sandcastle/README.md

 > In terms of implementation, buckets and objects are resources, and Amazon S3 provides APIs for you to manage them.

 ## Closing remarks
+* I have taken over this project from 0xSearches.
+Their gitub has been inactive since 2017
 * This is my first public security project.
 Sandcastle is published under the MIT License.
 * Usage acknowlegements:
   * Castle (icon) by Andrew Doane from the Noun Project